CesareMagnetti/DeepUSsimulation/README.md

 ## Usage

 unfortunately this project was not optimized for user experience, therefore if you want to play around with it you will need to do quite some changes to the code, specifically you will want to change these files: ```./scripts/train_decore.py``` ```./scripts/train_autoencoder.py``` ```./scripts/train_variational.py```.
-Additionally, due to patient regulations, i was denied the permission to upload the data used for training, so there will be little for you to experiment with, other than inspecting the code.
+Additionally, due to patient regulations, I do not have permission to upload the data used for training, so there will be little for you to experiment with, other than inspecting the code.

 ## Acknowledgements
 I would like to thank my supervisors Prof. Julia Schnabel <mailto:julia.schnabel@kcl.ac.uk> and Dr. Alberto Gomez <mailto:alberto.gomez@kcl.ac.uk>